Monoloco1/ParticleSimulator/README.md

 # ParticleSimulator

 Please use the provided .bat files to generate the project.

-Particle Simulator is the project I made for my Object Oriented Languages class at AGH UST.
-It is an exercise in correct analysis, design and writing of a computer program using an Object Oriented Language, in this case C++20.
+"Particle Simulator" is the project I developed for my Object-Oriented Languages class at AGH UST.
+It serves as an exercise in accurate analysis, design, and implementation of a computer program using an Object-Oriented Language, specifically C++20.

-This program is designed to work with Microsoft Windows x86/x64 and a C++20 compiler.
-For compatibility with other OS the SDL library must be compiled again.
-The CMake process may not correctly work on other OS, which can be remedied by modifying the CMakeLists files.
+This program is designed to operate on Microsoft Windows x86/x64 systems with a C++20 compiler.
+For compatibility with other operating systems, the SDL library must be recompiled.
+Note that the CMake process may not function correctly on alternative operating systems, but this can be addressed by modifying the CMakeLists files.

-Please forgive me for the crudity of the project, as it was mostly a way to learn the basics of program structure and how to generate and maintain a project.
+I apologize for any shortcomings in the project's sophistication, as it primarily served as a means to grasp the fundamentals of program structure and the process of creating and maintaining a project.